 In addition to the Shortcuts app, the two most impressive apps/features on the Wyze Band are the Find app and the Alexa integration.
 The Find app is just what it sounds like, and I found it to be very useful.
-You can tap on the app on your wrist to locate your phone (mine always falls in the couch cushions), or, if you've misplaced your watch you can locate it from the app on your phone.
+You can tap on the app on your wrist to locate your phone (mine always falls in the couch cushions), or if you've misplaced your watch, you can locate it from the app on your phone.

 Finally, I found the notification support well-implemented and robust, but the band does not allow for any sort of response.
 There is a smart do not disturb mode, but that's about as smart as it gets.

 I put it in the headline for a reason, but the most impressive thing about this smart fitness tracker is its price.
-Twenty-five dollars?
+Thirty dollars?
 Are you kidding me?
 For that price, you'd expect something that doesn't work or doesn't have an accompanying app.
 But that's not what you get with here.

 First off, you get a fitness tracker that can measure things like heart rate, steps, and running metrics.
 You get app notifications and smart home integration.
 And, you get access to Amazon's Alexa voice assistant on your wrist for more than $150 less than the Fitbit Versa 2.
-That Alexa access may be a bit limited (there are no speakers for her to reply to you by voice), but it's basically the same experience you'd get on the more expensive Versa 2.
+That Alexa access may be a bit limited (there are no speakers for her to reply to you by voice), but it's basically the same experience you'd get on more expensive Fitbit smartwatches.
 You can ask Alexa the weather, to add items to a to-do list, or to control smart home devices.
 Pretty neat, especially for the price.

 Speaking of smart home controls, Wyze built this band with its smart home devices in mind.
 There is the Shortcuts app that I mentioned earlier, which allows you to create automations with your Wyze app and trigger them from a tap on your wrist.

 The other feature that really impressed me was the Find app.
 This operates like the find my phone/device apps you may have on your smartphone, or like the Roku remote finder.
-If you misplace your phone, just tap on the app on your wrist and a notification chime will play to lead you to your phone.
-It works in reverse too — if you've misplaced your Wyze Band, just open the app on your phone and tap into the Find app to locate your tracker.
+If you misplace your phone, just tap on the app on your wrist, and a notification chime will play to lead you to your phone.
+It works in reverse, too — if you've misplaced your Wyze Band, just open the app on your phone and tap into the Find app to locate your tracker.

 This band also comes with an AMOLED color screen, featuring (somewhat) customizable watch faces.
 It's a bit bigger, brighter, and overall easier to read than the black and white OLED screen on my Charge 3.
 I wouldn't say it's as important as I initially expected it to be, but it is pretty, and I could see it better in sunlight than my Fitbit.